A Comparative Evaluation of Quantification Methods: Experimental Setup

 In our experiments, we compared all algorithms described in Section \ref{sec:algorithms} and listed in overview Table \ref{tab:algs}.
 Except for the \SVMperf-based quantifiers and \emph{Quantification Forests}, all algorithms were implemented from scratch in Python 3, using \texttt{scikit-learn} as base implementation for the underlying classifiers, and the package \texttt{cvxpy} \citep{diamond2016cvxpy} to solve constrained optimization problems.
 For the \SVMperf algorithm, we used the corresponding open source software package by \citet{joachims_support_2005}, and adapted the code that \citet{esuli_recurrent_2018} have used as a baseline for their \emph{QuaNet} method to connect Joachim's C++ implementation to Python.
 Regarding \emph{Quantification Forests}, we used the original implementation that was kindly provided by the authors \citep{milli_quantification_2013}.

+We further compared and validated our code against the \texttt{QuaPy} package \citep{moreo_quapy_2021}, which implements a subset of the methods that are considered in this evaluation, and has been released after the initial publication of our preprint.
+The results are presented in Appendix \ref{ap:quapy}.

 As the focus of this work is on a general comparison of quantification algorithms, we initially fixed for all algorithms a set of default parameters based on which the main experiments were conducted.
 When choosing the hyperparameters of each model, we followed recommendations of the original papers where possible.
 For all quantification methods that required a base classifier, we used the same logistic regression classifier for each dataset split.
-The logistic regression model was chosen since it is one of the most established and popular base classifiers and also provides calibrated class probability scores that are required for quantification methods such as the \emph{PAC}, \emph{EM}, or \emph{FM} methods.
+The logistic regression model was chosen since it is one of the most established and popular base classifiers and also actively models its outputs as class probability scores that are required for quantification methods such as the \emph{PAC}, \emph{EM}, or \emph{FM} methods.
 That way, results from different quantifiers could not be biased by differences in the underlying classification performances.
 We acknowledge that fine-tuning the hyperparameters of each quantifier for each dataset could overall improve the performance, but argue that fixing parameters once allows for a fairer comparison of individual approaches and makes larger numbers of algorithm runs computationally feasible.
 However, since one could suspect a strong dependence of the quantification performances from the performance of the underlying classifiers, we further conducted a series of experiments in which we used stronger classifiers with tuned parameters, see Sections 4.3.2 and Section 5.3.
+Further, we also explore the impact of parameter tuning within our case study on the dataset from the LeQua challenge (cf. Section \ref{sec:lequa_tuned}).
 Below, we will first outline the parameter settings for the main experiments before giving details on the experiments in which we used tuned classifiers.